 On mile 3 I saw my mom!
 I said hey mom but she couldn’t see me.
 I thought for sure she could see me.
 But all they were doing was cheering for my dog red!
 They were saying the craziest thing.
-They wanted him to make it to the end so they were screaming END FOR RED END FOR RED.
+They wanted him to make it to the end so they were screaming END FOR RED END FOR RED (motion: fist above head cheering).
 Come on everybody, cheer with me! (cheer with the class).
 Stop what about me!
 I was moving making more ripples, still moving the speed of light and no one could see me and all they were screaming is what?
 (End for red)

-(Chunked review) Ok….let’s take a look at my crazy dream.
+(Chunked review: Do the motions) Ok….let’s take a look at my crazy dream.
 What types of bracelets do I have on?
 On mile one how fast was I going?
 What was blaring in my ear?
 At mile 2 I make more ripples and what does it rain?
 Then even more ripples at mile 3 and how fast do I go?
 What were they cheering?

 So I move my arms so that there are more ripples up and down and left an right.
-Now I’m on my 4th mile and I can hear GO Marty!
+Now I’m on my 4th mile and I can hear GO Marty(your name here)!
 I nearly passed out.
-I said they see me I’m visible I’m visible.
+I said they see me I’m visible I’m visible(motion hands over eyes then uncover them as seeing for the first time).
 They started hollering yes Marty you are visible.
 Yayyyyy What was I hollering?
 (I’m visible)

 I was really excited then so I started moving my arms even faster and then I was at mile 5.
 Which mile?
 (5).
 My arms were really rippling and I thought my speed would increase but guess how fast I was going?
 Yes the speed of light.
 Mile 5 was the scariest mile of my dream.
 This mile was full of mean mean cats.
 Not just scratching but these cats were violent.
 Not just violent but ultra violent.
-What were these cats? (ultra violent) I thought they were going to tear me to pieces but I figured out once again I was invisible.
+What were these cats? (ultra violent)(motion: claw scratching) I thought they were going to tear me to pieces but I figured out once again I was invisible.
 Safe whewwww!
 These cats weren’t just violent they were what? (ultra violent) How fast was I going? (speed of light) So I moved my arms even faster.
 Lots of energy being used!

 Finally mile 6!
 The dogs were gone.
 I had lots and lots of energy going through my arms.
 I felt like I could bust through anything.
 I zoomed through the air, water, jello, I even jump through the person in front of me.
 This was kind of weird because I had to go through the gooey soft parts.
 His bones wouldn’t let me pass through them.
 So mile 6 was a fun and crazy mile.
 I screamed out loud..
 I am ex ex ex excellent!
 What did I yell?
-(I am ex ex ex excellent) But no one could see me!
+(I am ex ex ex excellent)(Motion: Fold arms in an x) But no one could see me!
 Still invisible and still going the speed of light.
 So I moved my arms faster and faster.

 Finally, mile 7!
 I had so much energy going through my arms.
 It was incredible.
 This was a very special part of the race for me.
 You would not believe who was there.
 My grandma!
 She was at the end of the race waiting for me.
-I reached out for her sitting on the groung and yelled gammmma!
-What did I yell? (gammmmma).
+I reached out for her sitting on the ground and yelled gammmma!
+What did I yell? (gammmmma)(Motion: Arms out reaching).
 She couldn’t see me.
 And as I reached again and yelled gammmmma I collapsed!